Chroicocephalus: Taxonomy

 The species now placed in this genus were formerly assigned to the genus Larus.
 A molecular phylogenetic study published in 2005 found that Larus, as then constituted, was paraphyletic.
-In the resulting rearrangement to create monophyletic genera, the genus Chroicocephalus with resurrected to contain a clade of species, all of which have black heads.
+In the resulting rearrangement to create monophyletic genera, the genus Chroicocephalus was resurrected to contain a clade of species, all of which have black heads.
 The genus Chroicocephalus had been introduced in 1836 by the English naturalist Thomas Campbell Eyton.
 Although he listed two species in the new genus, he did not specify a type.
 In 1840 George Gray designated the type as Larus capistratus which had been described by Coenraad Jacob Temminck in 1820.
 This taxa is now considered to be a junior synonym of Larus ridibundus, the black-headed gull, that had been named in 1766 by Carl Linnaeus.
 The genus name Chroicocephalus combines the Ancient Greek χρωικος/khrōikos meaning "coloured" with -κεφαλος /-kephalos meaning "-headed".

 Saunders's gull was formerly included in this genus until a 2022 study demonstrated that although it occupied a basal position in the genus, it was not closely related to the other members.
 It is now placed in its own genus Saundersilarus.